lengning/FET/README.md

 - [FileNameOut] Output file name.
 The output file contains two numbers - fisher's exact test p value and log p value.

 The contigency table, test statatistics and confidence intervals will be shown in console.

+Note genes in file2 or 3 but not in file 1 will be excluded prior to analysis.